lsst/LDM-PMT/index.rst

 Planning Packages
 -----------------
-The work is divided into *o(100)* concrete, technical *activities*.
-Each such activity addresses a piece of work defined in the baseline, and all together they cover the entire DM Baseline.
-Each activity has a clearly defined scope, deliverable(s), resource cost, and an end date.
-To ensure completeness and simplify cross-checking, each activity keeps track of which section(s) of which LDM baseline document it implements.
+The work is divided into *o(100)* concrete, technical *packages of planned work*.
+The packages divide work at the 3rd Level of WBS, e.g., typically a 3rd Level WBS is broken down into 10-20 packages.
+Each such package addresses a piece of work defined in the baseline, and all together they cover the entire DM Baseline.
+Each package has a clearly defined scope, deliverable(s), resource cost, and an end date.
+Additionally, each package keeps track of which section(s) of which baseline document it implements.

-In the EVMS world, activities are implemented directly as *Planning Packages* (PP).
+In the EVMS world, these packages are implemented directly as *Planning Packages* (PP).

 Milestones
 ----------
-All significant development stages of each activity are tracked through *milestones*.
-Each activity has at least one milestone, used to mark the completion of a given activity.
-It is not uncommon to have multiple milestones per activity to track progress along the way.
+All significant development stages of each Planning Package are tracked through *milestones*.
+Each Planning Package has at least one milestone, used to mark the completion of a given Package.
+It is not uncommon to have multiple milestones per Package to track progress along the way.
 Each milestone has a description, and due date; it has no duration, and no resources assigned to it.

+Each activity within a Planning Package that involves a cross-team dependency is required to end with a milestone; this includes actvities related to delivering software components, hardware, and services.

 Further, milestones have *levels*:

 * Level 1 denotes the most important milestones exposed at the NSF level

 * Level 2 denotes cross-subsystem milestones (for example, DM milestone that affect the Camera Subsystem)

 * Level 3 denotes cross-team milestones within a subsystem (for example, Middleware milestone that effect the DRP Team)

-* Level 4 denotes internal milestones within a team
+* Level 4 denotes internal milestones within a team.

-O(few hundred) milestones have been defined to-date to track the progress of DM activities.
+*O(few hundred)* milestones have been defined to-date to track the progress of DM activities.

-Relationship between milestones, as well as between milestones and planning packages are captured: milestones *block* other milestones, milestones *relate* to planning packages.
+Relationship between milestones, as well as between milestones and planning packages are captured: milestones typically *block* planning packages, milestones can also *relate* to other milestones.

 Baseline Long-term Plan
 -----------------------

 Planning Packages, together with Milestones form the *Baseline Plan*.
 The plan is under change control.

 The plan is stable, any change to the plan, including changing scope, cost or schedule must be approved by the appropriete change control body:

-* Change Control Board approval for any non-trivial change to Planning Package or Level1, Level 2 and Level 3 milestones
+* Change Control Board approval for any non-trivial change to Planning Package or Level 1 and Level 2 milestones

-* DM's TCT approval for Level 4 milestones
+* DM's TCT approval for Level 3 milestones

+* no approval is needed for Level 4 milestones, however any non-trivial change need to be communicate within the DM team

 * trivial changes, such as small corrections / clarifications to narrative that do not affect scope, time or budget are allowed without approval.

-Typically, adjustments are made every 6 or 12 months.
+Typically, adjustments to Level 1, 2 and 3 milestons are made every 6 or 12 months.
+Changes to Level 4 milestones can occur more frequently.

 Short-term Planning
 -------------------

 Short-term Plan is managed through *epics* and *stories*, and executed through *cycles*.

+In the EVMS world, epics map directly to *activities*, and stories map to *activity steps*.

 Epics and Stories
 ~~~~~~~~~~~~~~~~~

 Typically, Planning Packages emcompass large blocks of work.
-To plan and execute work in details, finer-grain planning is required.
+To plan and execute work in details,
+finer-grain planning is required.
 This is implemented through epics and stories.

 Each epic captures a non-trivial work that is associated with a subset of work defined in a
 Planning Package.
 Each epic has a clear description, well defined deliverables, and